WFXB: History

 Channel 43 began broadcasting as independent station WGSE, the first TV station in Myrtle Beach, on July 5, 1984.
 It was owned by Carolina Christian Broadcasting of Greenville, owner of WGGS-TV in that city.
 Its lineup consisted of religious programs, both national and regional (such as Niteline from WGGS), as well as family-friendly secular shows and content from the short-lived Prime of Life Network, targeting seniors.
 The station's early years were far from a financial success.
-In 1987, a cable channel switch moved WGSE to a higher position and resulted in a "crisis" for the station.
+In 1987, Cox Cable, then the main cable provider in the Grand Strand, moved WGSE from channel 4 to channel 23 on its Myrtle Beach and Conway systems.
+This caused a "crisis" for the station, as it was now inaccessible to viewers without a converter.
+Even before the rash of televangelist scandals in 1987 and 1988, channel 43 struggled to survive.
 It was entirely subsidized by money from WGGS-TV and bank loans; operations manager and news director Jim Rizutti admitted in 1988, "It would not be an overstatement to say we've lost our shirt down here."
+He added that the station came close to shutting down several times, and believed that in the long run it would have to be sold.

 Beginning in 1991, the station slowly added more secular programs, as well as Charlotte Hornets basketball.
 WGSE became a charter WB affiliate on January 11, 1995.